Newmi1988/numbergame/ReadMe.md

 The equation is found using a simple hashmap that maps a value to a struct containing the elements of every operation.

-# Is it a tree? 🌴 Yeah no really...
+# Is it a tree? 🌴 Yeah not really...
 Every node is the result of one of the following operations: + , - , * , / .
 ```
    a         b         c